SaumyaSaxena/SaumyaSaxena.github.io/index.md

 ---
 layout: default
 ---
+## Biography
 Hello!
-I am a fourth year Ph.D. student at the Robotics Institute at Carnegie Mellon University and am advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/).
+I am a Ph.D. candidate at the Robotics Institute at Carnegie Mellon University and am advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/).

 My research interests lie in enabling robots to perform dynamic and interactive tasks using structural and algorithmic priors with the intent of learning stable dynamic models and optimal skills that generalize to more complex environments and tasks.
 My long-term goal is to develop control paradigms for assistive robotic systems in the real-world and equip robots with skills that demonstrate their ability to work alongside humans in an assistive and caregiving role.
 I believe that for real-world application of robotics in everyday tasks, it is imperative that we take inspiration from humans and develop systems and control methodologies that utilize robot full body dynamics and support from the environment while ensuring implicit metrics of safety.